Ocean's 8: Plot

 Meanwhile, Tammy "discovers" the replica necklace just in time to avert suspicion.
 As the event is locked down and searched, members of the team smuggle the real necklace fragments out as smaller pieces while Debbie plants one piece on Becker to frame him.

 Daphne later reveals she has deduced the heist and asks to join the group in exchange for keeping quiet.
 Debbie agrees, so Daphne becomes the eighth member of the team.
 Insurance investigator John Frazier, who has prior history with the Ocean family, is assigned to the case.

 Although John suspects Debbie, her presence on security footage provides a solid alibi.
 She cooperates by arranging for Becker to be implicated; Daphne supplies a photo, and actresses posing as elderly socialites sell some of the jewels, depositing the money into an account in Becker's name.
 He is arrested.

 As the crew celebrates their success, Lou reveals an additional layer of the heist: during the Gala lockdown, she and The Amazing Yen, a former associate of Danny's, stole a display of royal jewels on loan to the museum.
 They then replaced them with replicas crafted by Amita.
 The value of the jewels exceeds that of the Toussaint, increasing the crew's payout significantly.

 With their shares secured, each member goes her own way: Amita moves to Paris, Rose opens her own store, Constance becomes a YouTuber, Tammy expands her fencing operation, Nine Ball opens a pool hall, Daphne becomes a film director, and Lou embarks on a road trip.
-Debbie visits Danny's marked gravesite and toasts a martini, content that her brother would be proud.
+Debbie visits Danny's gravesite and toasts a martini, content that her brother would be proud.